anshumyname/anshumyname/README.md

 ### Hey Coder
 <!--
 **anshumyname/anshumyname** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
 I am Anshuman Srivastava and I'm a student at BIT Mesra of academic year 2018-22 from IT Branch.
 My field of interests are Image Processings and Machine Learning.
 I have build some projects in that field which is visible below.
+I have expanded my skills in React Framework for FrontEnd Web Development and have worked on MERN stack projects.
 I'm curious learn and innovate things and looking for a great opportunity ahead.

 <table>
 <tr>